alvin677/missing/README.md

 set PATH=%PATH%;C:\your\path\here\
 ```

-Then to use the package manager:
+Then to use the package manager, either download the **missing.exe** or build yourself using the rust compiler.<br/>
+After that, you can run the following commands in the Windows terminal (cmd):

 `./missing` - will list all available packages<br/>
 `./missing <name>` - will download the package<br/>